petershin/liferay-learn/docs/liferay-cloud/latest/en/platform-services/web-server-service.md

 ## Configurations

 Although Liferay Cloud's services are fine-tuned to work well by default, you may need to configure Nginx further.
-To do this, you can include any CONF file inside the `configs/{ENV}/conf.d/` folder.
+To do this, you can include any configuration (`.conf`) file inside the `configs/{ENV}/conf.d/` folder.
 When you deploy your changes, the file is automatically injected into your service and overwrites the default configuration.
-Here's an example folder structure of such a file inside the appropriate directory:
+Here's an example folder structure with a configuration file inside the appropriate directory:

     webserver
     ├── configs